 How to Treat a Baby Fever

-No parent ever wants to see their little one sick, so it’s natural for panic to set in the minute baby feels warm to the touch—especially if it’s your little one’s first fever.
-The sad reality is, as much as no one wants it to, odds are baby will have their first fever sooner or later.
-Your best defense is to know what is considered a fever for a baby and the best course of action to take.
-Read on for expert advice on how to treat a baby fever depending on your child’s age and symptoms, as well as when to call the doctor.
+One unfortunate reality of babyhood is illness, but that doesn’t make dealing with a sick infant any easier.
+No parent ever wants to see their little one under the weather, so it’s natural for panic to set in the minute baby feels warm to the touch—especially if it’s your little one’s first fever.
+But the sad fact is that fevers in babies can be common, so they’ll probably have their first high temperature sooner or later.
+Your best defense is to know what’s considered a fever for a baby and the best course of action to take.
+Read on for expert advice on how to treat a baby fever, depending on your child’s age and symptoms, as well as when to call the doctor.